nguyenquy0710/nguyenquy0710.github.io/_posts/2023-07-02-how-to-create-a-free-website-using-github.md

 published: true
 date: 2023-07-02 08:00:20 -0000
 title: "How to create a free website using github"
+description: I created this beautiful looking Jekyll blog by forking a repository.
+You can also fork it to make it yours.
+Jekyll is a simple blog generator.
+The community is growing and the number of plugins is also growing.
+I have moved all my blogs to Jekyll!
 # permalink: /year/month/day/title.html
 categories: guidelines github
 tags: github